-- might affect the road network (for example a new vehicular access)
+- might affect the road network

-- involve the construction of new roads
+- involve construction of new roads

-List of streets
+List of maintained streets

 We must publish a list of all streets that are:

 - publicly maintainable (maintained by us, at the public's expense)

 - prospectively maintainable (a highway that being constructed or has recently been constructed, where the developer's entered into a Section 38 Agreement with us)